 Esquimalt is currently experiencing two concurrent macro issues; one is a lack of affordable housing and the other is the climate emergency.
 This proposal responds to both.
 It provides a variety of affordable housing in a built form that is most conducive to reducing climate impacts due to greenhouse gas emissions from buildings and motor vehicles.
-The medium density form is one of the most efficient built forms in terms of the reduction of green house gas emissions.
-This combined with its location in a walkable neighbourhood close to a number of transit routes is a good response to the current climate crisis.
+The medium density form is one of the most efficient built forms in terms of the reduction of greenhouse gas emissions.
+This, combined with its location in a walkable neighbourhood close to several transit routes, is a good response to the current climate crisis.